 Training is offered regularly through the Manhattan and Junction City Workforce Centers and can be offered by arrangement for any business or group.
-Training-for-trainers is also available and is required before using this copyrighted program.

 Command Spanish ©

 Command Spanish[©] is customized Spanish language instruction for non-Spanish speakers who interact with Spanish speakers in the workplace.
 No prior knowledge of Spanish is required.
 Instruction is available for a wide variety of occupations, including: